Find Affordable College Courses

 195 Yearly Graduations

 New York University comes in at #7 on our list of the most popular colleges offering master's degrees in legal professions.
 Roughly 52,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-During the 2020-2021 academic year, 195 people received their master's degree in legal professions from NYU.
-About 36% of this group were women, and 5% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $60,438 per year, while in-state graduate students, on average, pay $38,826 per year.
+During the most recent year for which we have data, 195 people received their master's degree in legal professions from NYU.
+About 59% of this group were women, and 4% were students from an underrepresented racial-ethnic group.
+Data shows that NYU graduates that hold this degree go on to make a median salary of $59,201.

 #8